yhs666/mc-docs.zh-cn/articles/cognitive-services/LUIS/luis-get-started-python-add-utterance.md

    import http.client, sys, os.path, json

-   # Authoring key, available in luis.ai under Account Settings
+   # Authoring key, available in https://luis.azure.cn under Account Settings
    LUIS_authoringKey  = "YOUR-AUTHORING-KEY"

    # ID of your LUIS app to which you want to add an utterance